 Head injuries are some of the most devastating injuries that can happen during a motor vehicle accident, fall or sports injury.
 This is because head injuries often damage brain cells which do not easily recover from an injury and permanent disability is the result.What is a Head Injury?

-There is a wide spectrum of head injuries, from mild concussion to those injuries resulting in coma and death.
-Head injuries do not necessarily have involve the brain.
+There is a wide spectrum of head injuries, from a mild concussion to those injuries resulting in coma and death.
+Head injuries do not necessarily have to involve the brain.

 It can be an injury to the scalp, as in a laceration to the scalp, a skull fracture, or to the brain itself.
 The most common type of sports injury related to the brain is the concussion, which affects up to 3.8 million athletes per year.